-- The 2004 Plan provides that if a participant's employment is terminated for any reason except Cause within six months prior to a change-in-control or within twelve months subsequent to such change-in-control, the participant will have until the earlier of (i) twelve months following such termination, or (ii) expiration of the options, to exercise such options. - The 2003 Riverwood Holding, Inc. Long-Term Incentive Plan provides that outstanding options will be either cancelled in exchange for a payment in cash of an amount equal to (i) the excess of the value assigned to shares in the transaction constituting the change-in-control over (ii) the exercise price, or exchanged for an alternative award with substantially equivalent economic value. - · The Graphic Packaging Equity Incentive Plan provides only for full vesting of stock options and other awards upon a change-in-control. - Pursuant to an agreement with the Company made in 2003, certain stock options granted to Messrs.
-Blount and Schmal are subject to a guaranteed cash payout of \$7.88 per share less the exercise price of \$6.57 per share upon a change in control.
-On March 31, 2008, a total of 114,425 stock options and 129,879 stock options were cancelled and paid in cash to Mr. Blount and Mr. Schmal, respectively.
-These payouts are reflected in the Summary Compensation Table.
+- The 2004 Plan provides that if a participant's employment is terminated for any reason except cause within six months prior to a change-in-control or within twelve months subsequent to such change-in-control, the participant will have until the earlier of (i) twelve months following such termination, or (ii) expiration of the options, to exercise such options. - The 2003 Riverwood Holding, Inc. Long-Term Incentive Plan provides that outstanding options will be either cancelled in exchange for a payment in cash of an amount equal to (i) the excess of the value assigned to shares in the transaction constituting the change-in-control over (ii) the exercise price, or exchanged for an alternative award with substantially equivalent economic value. - · The Graphic Packaging Equity Incentive Plan provides only for full vesting of stock options and other awards upon a change-in-control.

-In addition to certain benefits under the Company's equity incentive plans in the event of a change-in-control, Messrs.
-Blount, Schmal and Simko participate in a retirement arrangement that supplements the benefit under the Company's Pension Plans and Supplemental Plans in the event of a change-in-control by providing ten years minimum service and subsidized early retirement reduction factors.
-The present value of the annual net benefit under this arrangement as of December 31, 2008 is \$252,069 for Mr. Blount.
-As of April 15, 2008, Mr. Schmal was no longer eligible for benefits under this retirement arrangement.
-On March 7, 2008, the Company paid Mr. Simko \$125,000 in a lump sum cash payment to extinguish its liability to him under this plan.
-This payment is reflected in the Summary Compensation Table.
+In addition to certain benefits under the Company's equity incentive plans in the event of a change-in-control, Mr. Blount participates in a retirement arrangement that supplements the benefit under the Company's Pension Plans and Supplemental Plans in the event of a change-in-control by providing ten years minimum service and subsidized early retirement reduction factors.
+The present value of the annual net benefit under this arrangement as of December 31, 2010 is \$359,085 for Mr. Blount.